cissa-unimelb/info/role-descriptions.md

 - Organising room bookings
 - Responding to messages to our Facebook page
 - Ensuring that all aspects of CISSA are running smoothly, such as making sure all tasks are delegated properly
-- Ensure smooth running of the recruitment process for team officer roles
+- Help ensure smooth running of the recruitment process for team officer roles conducted by the P&C Director
-- Oversee the welcome and onboarding process for new team officers

 **Attributes of this role could be:**